-In brief, 2007.000 A mare MPI library aware MPI library would fail in such a case because the CUDA-memory cannot be accessed directly, e.g., via load/store or memcpy() but has to be transferred in advance to the host memory via special routines such as cudaMemcpy().
+In brief, ?CUDA awareness in an MPI library means that a mixed CUDA + MPI application is allowed to pass pointers to CUDA buffers (these are memory regions located on the GPU, the so-called Device memory) directly to MPI functions such as MPI_Send() or MPI_Recv().
+A non CUDA-aware MPI library would fail in such a case because the CUDA-memory cannot be accessed directly, e.g., via load/store or memcpy() but has to be transferred in advance to the host memory via special routines such as cudaMemcpy().
 As opposed to this, a CUDA-aware MPI library recognizes that a pointer is associated with a buffer within the device memory and can then copy this buffer prior to the communication into a temporarily host buffer - what is called staging of this buffer.
 Additionally, a CUDA-aware MPI library may also apply some kind of optimizations, e.g., by means of exploiting so-called GPUDirect capabilities that allow for direct RDMA transfers from and to the device memory.